PromptPay and the Rise of Real-Time Rails Across Southeast Asia

 QR code functionality was layered on top starting in 2018 with the PromptPay QR standard.
 The Bank of Thailand mandated a single unified QR standard — "Thai QR" — rather than allowing each bank or payment provider to deploy proprietary codes.
 This was a decisive design choice.
 A merchant displays one QR code, and any Thai bank's mobile app can scan and complete the payment.
 This interoperability is precisely what fragmented markets like Indonesia struggled with during the same period, where GoPay, OVO, and Dana each operated closed-loop QR ecosystems that couldn't cross-read each other until Bank Indonesia forced standardization in 2021.

 Transaction volumes illustrate the adoption curve starkly.
 By 2020, PromptPay was processing over 20 million transactions per day.
-By 2024, that figure exceeded 40 million daily transactions, with annual transfer values exceeding 20 trillion THB.
+By 2024, annual transactions reached approximately 24.3 billion (Statista, 2025).
+As of June 2025, PromptPay processes over 74 million daily transactions, with March 2025 alone recording 2.1 billion transactions worth 4.43 trillion THB (Bank of Thailand, 2025).
 The system handled pandemic-era government stimulus distribution — approximately 33 million recipients received direct cash transfers via PromptPay — which functioned as a forced onboarding event that brought in older demographics and rural users who had never engaged with digital payments.

 Why It Succeeded Where Others Failed